StanfordSpezi/SpeziAccount/Sources/SpeziAccount/SpeziAccount.docc/Account Values/Handling Account Value Storage.md

 ``AccountValues`` implementations are used to store values for a given ``AccountKey`` definition.

 There exist several different containers types.
-While they are identical in the underlying storage mechanism with only very few differences in construction operations, they convey entierly different semantics and are used within their respective context only.
+While they are identical in the underlying storage mechanism with only very few differences in construction operations, they convey entirely different semantics and are used within their respective context only.

 ### Accessing Account Information